SKCraft/SKMCLauncher/README.md

    haven't already.
 Make sure to set JAVA_HOME and the path to Maven if you need to do that.
-4. Setup a new project in Eclipse, and make sure to enable Maven support (right click the project, look at the bottom).
+4. Setup a new project in Eclipse, and make sure to enable Maven support (right click the project, and select "Convert to Maven Project").
 5. m2eclipse will download everything you need.
-Just run the main class to run the launcher from Eclipse!
+Just run the main class from Eclipse!

 ### Command Line ###